U.S. security threatened by tariffs, not free trade, German carmakers warn

-BERLIN (Reuters) - German carmakers are in favor of abolishing tariffs affecting their industry but an escalating trade war might call their future investments in the United States into question, the head of their industry association said on Thursday.
+BERLIN, July 19 (Reuters) - German carmakers are in favour of abolishing tariffs affecting their industry but an escalating trade war might call their future investments in the United States into question, the head of their industry association said on Thursday.

 In testimony to a hearing held by the U.S. Department of Commerce, Bernhard Mattes, president of the German Association of the Automotive Industry (VDA), said escalating tariffs, not cheap imports were the real risk to U.S. national security.